Artificial electrostatic crystals: a new platform for creating correlated quantum states: Methods

 Where $\delta_{ij}$ is the Kronecker symbol.
 This matrix must be truncated such that the $|{\bf g}_{i}|$ are smaller than some upper limit; the limit is chosen such that eigenvalues and eigenvectors are independent of the limit (for example, the limit ${\bf g} = n {\bf G}_{1} + m {\bf G}_{2}$ with $|n|, \ |m| \leq 10$ is more than large enough for the strongest potentials that we consider).
 Numerical diagonalisation gives a set of energy levels $\varepsilon_{n}({\bf k})$ (these are plotted in Fig. \ref{fig:theory}) and a set of corresponding Bloch functions $\psi_{n,{\bf k}}({\bf r})$.
 The charge densities shown in Figs. \ref{fig:dirac}e and \ref{fig:kagome}f are equal to $\sum_{\mu_{0} < \varepsilon_{n}({\bf k}) < \mu} |\psi_{n,{\bf k}} ({\bf r})|^{2}$.
 For Fig. \ref{fig:dirac}e we sum over states from the bottom of band 1 to the mid-point of band 2 ($\mu = 1.5$ meV).
 For Fig. \ref{fig:kagome}f we sum over states from the bottom of band 3 to the top of band 4, -0.5 meV $ <\epsilon< $ 2.7 meV .
 Of course, in the latter case, bands 1 and 2 also contribute to the total charge density, however, these states are not physically relevant when $\mu$ is within the kagome-like bands and we exclude them for the sake of clarity.

-\textbf{Experimental methods.} The devices in this study are fabricated on an ultra-shallow high quality undoped $\textrm{GaAs/Al} \textrm{Ga} \textrm{As}$ heterostructure comprising of a 3 nm GaAs cap, a 22 nm AlGaAs layer, and a thick GaAs buffer layer, grown by molecular beam epitaxy.
+\textbf{Experimental methods.} The devices in this study are fabricated on an ultra-shallow high quality undoped $\textrm{GaAs/Al} \textrm{Ga} \textrm{As}$ heterostructure (wafer W1740) comprising of a 3 nm GaAs cap, a 22 nm AlGaAs layer, and a thick GaAs buffer layer, grown by molecular beam epitaxy.
 N-type ohmic contacts (AuGe) to the heterostructure were thermally evaporated into etched pits and then annealed.
 The triangular lattice is patterned into the surface metal gate by electron-beam lithography and reactive ion etching with $\mathrm{SF_6}$.
-A 15 nm thick $\mathrm{AlO_x}$ is deposited via atomic layer deposition to isolate the metal gates from each other and from the ohmic contacts~\cite{Wang20}.
+A 15 nm thick $\mathrm{AlO_x}$ dielectric is deposited with atomic layer deposition to isolate the metal gates from each other and from the ohmic contacts~\cite{Wang20}.
 The mean free path of electrons in the unpatterned wafer is $3~\mu \mathrm{m}$ at $\mathrm{n=2\times 10^{11}~cm^{-2}}$, much larger than the lattice constant.
-Transport measurements were performed with standard lock-in techniques at 33 Hz.
-Both Hall and longitudinal resistance are measured in a Van der Pauw geometry over a patterned area of $5 \times 5~\mu \mathrm{m}$.
+Transport measurements were performed with standard lock-in techniques between 17 to 33 Hz.
+All devices are cooled with all gates grounded.
+Because of the undoped heterostructure used, these devices are very stable between different cool downs.
+Measurements are done on two types of device designs: a Van der Pauw geometry with a patterned area of $5 \times 5~\mu \mathrm{m}$ and a Hallbar geometry with a $2~\mu \mathrm{m}$ wide channel.